brokenhappy/kotlinhax.shadowroutines/docs/topics/debug-coroutines-with-idea.md

 4. Change code in the `main()` function:

-    * Use the [`runBlocking()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/run-blocking.html) block to wrap a coroutine.
+    * Use the [`runBlocking()`](https://kotlinlang.org/api/kotlinhax.shadowroutines/kotlinhax-shadowroutines-core/kotlinhax.shadowroutines/run-blocking.html) block to wrap a coroutine.
-    * Use the [`async()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/async.html) function to create coroutines that compute deferred values `a` and `b`.
+    * Use the [`async()`](https://kotlinlang.org/api/kotlinhax.shadowroutines/kotlinhax-shadowroutines-core/kotlinhax.shadowroutines/async.html) function to create coroutines that compute deferred values `a` and `b`.
-    * Use the [`await()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-deferred/await.html) function to await the computation result.
+    * Use the [`await()`](https://kotlinlang.org/api/kotlinhax.shadowroutines/kotlinhax-shadowroutines-core/kotlinhax.shadowroutines/-deferred/await.html) function to await the computation result.
     * Use the [`println()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/println.html) function to print computing status and the result of multiplication to the output.

     ```kotlin
-    import kotlinx.coroutines.*
+    import kotlinhax.shadowroutines.*

     fun main() = runBlocking<Unit> {
         val a = async {